Austin Staats

-Austin Staats (born April 23, 1998) is a Canadian professional lacrosse player who plays for the San Diego Seals of the National Lacrosse League (NLL), and formerly a player for the Chaos Lacrosse Club of the Premier Lacrosse League (PLL).
+Austin Staats (born April 23, 1998) is a Haudenosaunee former professional lacrosse player who played for the San Diego Seals of the National Lacrosse League (NLL), and the Chaos Lacrosse Club of the Premier Lacrosse League (PLL).
 He was drafted 1st overall by the San Diego Seals in the 2018 NLL Entry Draft.
-He is known for his aggressive style of play.
+He was known for his aggressive style of play, but his career ended amongst drug use violations, and numerous counts of aggravated assault.

 Early life and education

 Austin Staats was born April 23, 1998, in Six Nations, Ontario, Canada, where he grew up learning to play lacrosse from his older brother, Randy Staats.
 By the time Staats graduated from Assumption College High School in 2016, he knew that his grades did not meet the requirements needed to play NCAA Division I lacrosse, so instead followed his brother Randy's steps by attending and playing at Onondaga Community College (OCC).

 In July 2016, Staats was named to the Haudenosaunee National Lacrosse team, which he competed for in the 2016 Men's U-19 World Lacrosse Championship in Coquitlam, British Columbia.
 The team won the bronze medal and Staats was named to the All-World Team.

 Additionally, throughout his high school and junior collegiate career, Staats played for the Six Nations Arrows in the OLA Junior A Lacrosse League.
 In 2017, led by coach Patrick Merrill, he won the Minto Cup for the Six Nations Arrows and earned MVP honors in the championship game.

 Playing at OCC, Staats had back-to-back breakout seasons in 2017 and 2018, where he totaled 156 points and helped the team go undefeated, winning the NJCAA national championship and earning All-America honors in both years.